agad495/CFLscraPy/README.md

 # CFLscraPy
-Scraping CFL data using the API powering cfl.ca
+Scraping CFL data using the CFL API.

 Scrape one or more seasons using the get_all_pbp function.
 For example,